MicrosoftCloudEssentials-LearningHub/Azure-DigitalTwins-Overview/DEMO.md

 az dt model create --dt-name <your-instance-name> --models <model-name>.json
 ```

+> [!TIP]
+> Steps 3, 4, and 7 can be automated using the included PowerShell scripts and Makefile:
+> - `make deploy-simple` - Uploads models and creates basic twins and relationships (Steps 3 & 4)
+> - `make deploy` - Performs a full deployment with more complex twins and relationships (Steps 3 & 4)
+> - `make explorer` - Launches the Digital Twins Explorer tool (Step 7)
+> - Run `make help` to see all available commands.

 ## Step 4: Instantiate Twins and Define Relationships

 > After uploading models, you create **twin instances**, these are the actual digital representations of your physical components.